Maximizing Your Business Sale Price in 2026: Key Traits Buyers Value

 A business is only as good as its team.
 Buyers look for stable, skilled staff who can keep the business running smoothly post-sale.
 High turnover or heavy owner dependence are red flags.

-In addition, (and very critical) is the payroll expense found on your P&L. Often, owners try and minimize this expense.
+Additionally, payroll expenses found on your P&L are critical.
+Owners often try to minimize this expense.
 However, astute buyers will compare your payroll expense to the industry average.
-Businesses that have exceptionally low payroll raise flags.
-Buyers know that qualified, strong staff comes at a cost and expect to see a reasonable amount of payroll expense on the P&L.
+Businesses with exceptionally low payroll raise flags.
+Buyers know that qualified, strong staff come at a cost and expect to see a reasonable payroll expense on the P&L.

 How to Demonstrate